The Polestar

 The sound system is also quite good, featuring great clarity and a stage-like front focused soundstage which I've grown to really appreciate.
 It also has built-in 10 band EQ which allows for a refreshing degree of fine-tuning should you desire to indulge in that.
 On a tangential note I've found myself very appreciative of Android Automotive OS, a native Youtube app is very nice to have while charging and having Google Maps built into the instrument cluster is something I miss in every other car I drive.
 The phone mirroring is unfortunately only wired but I honestly don't mind, almost every implementation of wireless Apple Carplay is so buggy and frustrating that I end up using a cable in most cars anyway, doing so also drastically improves media/sound quality.

 It's impressively quick but not nausea-inducing.
 The best 0-60 time I recorded on the OEM SportContact 6 tires was around 3.8 seconds, well below Polestar's claimed estimate of 4.4.
 The handling is also deft and although there's little chance to explore the limits of a car on boring Texas roads, I've yet to find a situation in which its chassis disappoints.
-This is ironically a more capable vehicle in my estimation than it's more premium S60 Polestar cousin—with a higher top speed to boot (127 mph).
+This is ironically a more capable vehicle in my estimation than its more premium S60 Polestar cousin—with a higher top speed to boot (127 mph).

 Practicality is excellent of course, the cupholders and cubbies fit what I need them to and since it's a fastback the trunk is more akin to that of an SUV than a sedan, with lots of Volvo-esque features to aid in organization and whatnot.
 The seats also fold flat with the trunk and have no opening barrier, leaving behind just enough room for a twin-sized mattress topper: a fact I have taken much advantage of.